Magnetic field generation in mergers of massive main-sequence stars: Discussion

 \subsection{Impact of numerical parameters}

 The main numerical parameters that affect the simulation outcome are the resolution, the initial distance and the magnetic field configuration.
-To assess the impact of the resolution, we ran model 1 with about 10 times more cells than model 2 (\cf Table~\ref{tab:simulations}).
-Because the adaptive mesh leads to cells with nearly constant mass, this leads to a higher resolution in volume by a factor of 10, which roughly corresponds to a factor of 2 in each spatial dimension.
-Overall, these two simulations show quite similar behavior in their orbital evolution (Fig.~\ref{fig:distances}).
-The evolution of the magnetic field amplification differs slightly for the two models (Fig.~\ref{fig:magneticevolution}): the amplification sets in later for model 2 with less cells.
-The final field strength and configuration, however, are quite similar which demonstrates that they are robust with respect to the resolution.
+As already discussed in \citetalias{schneider2019a}, we assessed the impact of resolution by running Model~1 with about 10 times more cells than Model~2 (see Table~\ref{tab:simulations}), which roughly corresponds to a factor of 2 in each spatial dimension.
+Despite differences in the evolution of the magnetic field strength, the final field strength and configuration are quite similar, which demonstrates that they are robust with respect to the resolution.

 The initial distance influences the outcome as more angular momentum is present in the system for larger initial distances.
 In principle, the simulation should start at Roche-lobe overflow; however, this is prohibitively expensive in computational time because the mass transfer progresses only slowly in the beginning, leading to a long time to the actual merger.
-As already described, we remove angular momentum artificially in order to obtain a starting configuration that leads to a merger more quickly.
-In reality, the system would have more angular momentum, leading probably to a longer mass loss via L2 and L3 in the phase prior to the actual merger.
+As already described, we removed angular momentum artificially to obtain a starting configuration that leads to a merger more quickly.
+In reality, the system would have more angular momentum, leading probably to a longer mass loss via L2 and L3 in the phase before the actual merger.
 The largest impact of this is probably on the detailed structure of the outer part of the disk.
-To assess the impact of a larger initial separation, we ran model 3 with a larger initial distance.
+To assess the impact of a larger initial separation, we ran Model~3 with a larger initial distance.
 As one can see in Fig.~\ref{fig:distances}, it takes longer until the cores finally merge, but the overall evolution is similar.
-Also, the magnetic field evolution (Fig.~\ref{fig:magneticevolution}) shows a slightly different shape, but the final field strength and configuration are similar.
+Also, the magnetic field evolution (Fig.~\ref{fig:magneticevolution}) shows a slightly different shape, but the final field strength is of similar magnitude and configuration.
 Thus, we expect that the main conclusions are not affected by the detailed choice of this parameter, but that it mainly affects the outermost structure of the disk.